 Cheaters aren't men with a lack of morals and they tend to despise themselves after their indiscretions.

 He's betrayed person he vowed to love forever.
 That generally takes a toll on the psyche and creates a sense of failure/dishonor.

 5) Affairs can sometimes fix a marriage.

 Infidelity can rekindle a marriage by putting things into perspective for the cheater.
-Men often realize the grass is greener at home once they've wandered into someone else yard.
+Men often realize the grass is greener at home once they've wandered into someone else's yard.

-Infidelity also highlights lack of impulse control/self-control, which could be attributed to a one-time screw up.
+Infidelity also highlights lack of impulse and self-control, which could be attributed to a one-time screw up.